MD2Korg/software.md2k.org/content/howto/mPerf/field-managers.md

 ## <a name="joinstudy"></a>How to Join a Study

+Note: If you are currently logged into a study, you must first leave the study by following the steps above.

 1) On the mCerebrum settings screen, tap *General Use (click to join study)*.